"Oh my god, that oil refinery is on fire!" -- Mom

 Days 9 and 10

-Sunday began with a stop at the D.C.
+Our first stop on Sunday was the D.C.
 Booth Historic National Fish Hatchery in Spearfish.
-Unlike most fish hatcheries, this one had a natural feel.
-I liked it a lot and would have stayed longer if it wasn't raining.
+Unlike most hatcheries, this one had a natural feel.
+I liked it a lot and wouldn't have minded staying longer.
 Dad even bought a refrigerator magnet at the gift shop before leaving.

-Our journey brought us back to Rapid City in the afternoon.
-There was lots of free time as our flights home were in the evening.
-The good news is that the Museum of Geology was open this time.
+The journey brought us back to Rapid City in the afternoon.
+Speaking of which, the Museum of Geology was open this time.
 The museum was small but had countless exhibits, not to mention free admission.
 This was a worthwhile visit as geology has always fascinated me.
 I could easily spend the entire day here.

-It was finally time to head to the airport to catch a plane to Denver.
-This was followed by a flight back to San Francisco.
+It was finally time to return the airport to catch a plane to Denver.
+This was followed by another flight back to San Francisco.
 Despite regaining an hour due to the time change, the three of us didn't get home until just past midnight.
 So that technically makes the trip 10 days long. :P

 One thing Dad had always wanted to do was take my grandfather Bien-Chuan on a road trip to the Rockies.
 That was supposed to happen during his 1996 visit, but the trip was canceled for financial reasons.
 Bien-Chuan sadly passed away in 2004 after a battle with cancer.
 I guess some dreams don't come true.
 On a happier note, I'm sure Grandpa was with us in spirit. :-)

 Our 1998 trip was so awesome that I had always wanted to go back to Yellowstone.
-Although the novelty is gone, I felt this trip was even better.
-Our next visit to Yellowstone may not happen for years, but the memories from this one will last a long time.
+Although the novelty is gone, I enjoyed this trip even more.
+Our next visit to Yellowstone may not happen for years, but the memories from this trip will last a lifetime.
 Last but not least, be sure to check out the photos and videos from our adventure.
 I spent hours uploading them!